Top 5 Small Business Mistakes That Could Ruin Your Success

 Inadequate Budgeting

-Mixing Personal and Business Finances
+Personal and Business Finances are Mixed

 3. Lack of a Solid Business Plan

-Setting Clear Goals and Objectives
+How To Set Goals and Objectives

-Regularly Reviewing and Updating the Plan
+Reviewing and revisiting the plan regularly

-4. Ignoring Marketing and Branding
+4. Not Focusing on Marketing and Branding

 Building an Online Presence